LipiFlow® Thermal Pulsation System

 In order to determine if you suffer from evaporative dry eye and are a candidate for LipiFlow®, your doctor must do a thorough evaluation on your tear film, meibomian glands, blink quality and evaluate the frequency and severity of your dry eye symptoms.
 You can also take our SPEED Questionnaire to see if you may qualify for LipiFlow®.
 To schedule an appointment or to learn more about dry eye, call us at 800-760-4171.

 Your doctor may need to perform a screening on your eyes using the LipiView® Ocular Surface Interferometer, which utilizes advanced imaging to precisely measure the lipid (oil) layer of your tear film.
 LipiView® also evaluates the frequency and quality of your blinking.
 This test can be essential in determining whether or not you are a candidate for the LipiFlow® Thermal Pulsation System.
-Although the dry eye evaluation is covered by most medical insurances, the LipiView® screening is not, and will require a $95 fee, due on the day of the evaluation.

 What to Expect After Treatment